IGJoshua/farolero/README.md

 One restart is always bound, named `:farolero.core/throw`.
 It immediately throws the condition using `ex-info`.

+A dual to `restart-case` and mirror to `handler-bind` is `restart-bind`.
+It has the same syntax as handler-bind, and when a restart is invoked, it is invoked as a normal function and does not unwind the stack.
+This is generally not particularly useful as if non-local transfer of control does not occur in the restart, it will return to the code calling it, likely meaning that further handlers will be invoked.
+The primary use of this macro is in the implementation of additional facilities built atop restarts, such as `restart-case`.

 ### The Debugger
 When `error` or `cerror` is called and no handler is bound for the condition being signaled, the debugger is invoked using the function `invoke-debugger`.